 Say you have a situation where it is required you have many of one record related to many of another.
-Duplicating that lookup field a number of times on each object is not best practice and will get very messy.
+Duplicating the lookup field a number of times on each object is not the best practice and will get very messy.
 This is where we should leverage Junction Objects.

-In the image below, we see that a session can have multiple speakers but also speakers can present at multiple sessions.
-A perfect place to add that junction object of ‘Session Speaker’ in between to handle this relationship!
+In the image below, we see that a session can have multiple speakers – but speakers can also present at multiple sessions.
+Adding the “Session Speaker” Junction Object in between is a perfect place to handle this relationship!

 4. Self Relationship

-Let’s say, for example, you have a Campaign.
-This campaign is part of a bigger campaign.
+Let’s say you have a campaign that is a part of a bigger campaign.
 You can use a lookup field from campaign to… campaign!
-Why?
+But why?
 This would be a great situation to show how multiple child campaigns relate to the main parent campaign (known as a Campaign Hierarchy).

 5. External Relationships

-There are two more types of Lookups for working with external objects we should cover briefly:
+There are two more types of lookups for working with external objects that we should cover briefly:

-- Indirect lookup relationships: allow a relationship to be formed between a Salesforce object and an external object.
+- Indirect lookup relationships: These allow a relationship to be formed between a Salesforce object and an external object.
 If your Salesforce org was the family, then the objects would be related but not in the same family.
-A great example of such is relating payment records to an account from an ERP system – the ERP system is external to Salesforce but the records are important.
-The way they relate is via an external ID to match the payments to the account.
+A great example is relating payment records to an account from an ERP system – the ERP system is external to Salesforce, but the records are important.
+They relate via an external ID to match the payments to the account.

 6. Hierarchical Relationships

-A simple but commonly forgotten relationship in Salesforce is hierarchical.
-This unique relationship can only be used on the user object and is designed to create a hierarchy of users.
-For example, it could be used to create a lookup field for the user object, which can be used to list the user’s manager.
+The hierarchical relationship is a simple but commonly forgotten relationship in Salesforce.
+This unique relationship can only be used on the user object, and is designed to create a hierarchy of users.
+For example, it could be used to create a lookup field for the user object, which can then be used to list the user’s manager.

-Learning the different types of relationships in Salesforce and when to use them, is a core part of any professionals job.
-Hopefully, this article has given you a complete overview of the relationships, and when to use them.
+Learning the different types of relationships in Salesforce and when to use them is a core part of any professional job.
+Hopefully, this article has given you a complete overview of Salesforce relationships and explained when to use them.